makyo/writing/work/claw17/disappearance/index.md

 I don't really know how to put it otherwise.
 It's sensible, as she is; it's filled with books and stacks of paper, as her bag is; it's not messy, but it's got a lot going on, like her.

 Still sniffling, I wait as she moves a sheaf of papers held together with a binder clip from the passenger seat to the back.
-Then I swipe my tail and skirt out of the way and slouch into the seat, clumsily clicking the seatbelt in place with one hand, the other still holding the half-full cup of water.
+Then I swipe my tail and skirt out of the way and slouch into the seat, clumsily clicking the seatbelt in place with one paw, the other still holding the half-full cup of water.

 The car smells of her, too.
 My nose is doing about as well as anyone's would after so much crying, but I can tell that much.
 It smells like when she held me.
 It smells familiar, like something from years ago.
 Years and years.
 I have to swallow down a rising wave of guilt and terror.